thomasbattram/thesis/index/thesis.utf8.md

 ## Results {#results-05}
 A flowchart showing our study design and giving a summary of the results is shown in __Figure \@ref(fig:h2ewas-study-design)__.

-(ref:h2ewas-study-design-cap) Study design with a summary of the results.
+(ref:h2ewas-study-design-cap) __Study design with a summary of the results__.
 ALSPAC = Avon Longitudinal Study of Parents and Children, QC = quality control, EWAS = epigenome-wide association study, MRM = methylation relationship matrix, AUC = area under curve.

+(ref:h2ewas-study-design-scap) Study design with a summary of the results

 \begin{figure}